Nichaya Thamboolam

 Nichaya Thamboolam is a 1962 Indian Tamil-language romantic drama film, directed and produced by B. S. Ranga.
 The film stars Sivaji Ganesan and Jamuna.
 It was released on 9 February 1962.
 The film was released in Telugu as Pelli Thambulam.

 Plot

-A senior police officer, Ranganathan, has a spoilt son, Raghuraman.
-Ranganathan's wife (Raghu's mother) Kamakshi is a kind-hearted lady.
-Raghu falls in love with Seetha, the daughter of a poor teacher, Ramanna.
+Raghuraman is the spoiled son of a senior police officer, Ranganathan.
+Raghuraman's mother, Kamakshi, is a kind-hearted woman.
+Raghuraman falls in love with Seetha, the daughter of a poor teacher, Ramanna.
 Ranganathan's family and Ramanna's family are related.
-When Seetha was born, both parents agreed that she should be married to Raghu and exchanged the Nichaya Thamboolam.
+When Seetha was born, both parents agreed that she should be married to Raghuraman and exchanged the Nichaya Thamboolam.
 However, due to their status, the families had been estranged from each other.
-Raghu marries Seetha and begets a child.
-But Raghu suspects Seetha's fidelity and walks out.
-To complicate matters further, Raghu is charged with the murder of his friend Pattusamy.
-Seetha takes the blame on herself in order to save Raghu.
+Raghuraman marries Seetha, who becomes pregnant.
+Raghuraman suspects Seetha's fidelity and walks out on her.
+To complicate matters further, Raghuraman is charged with the murder of his friend Pattusamy.
+Seetha takes the blame for the murder in order to save Raghuraman.
 After more twists and turns it is revealed that Pattusamy is alive.
 The families come together and all live happily.